 Menasché P, Alfieri O, Janssens S, et al. The Myoblast Autologous Grafting in Ischemic Cardiomyopathy (MAGIC) Trial: First Randomized Placebo-Controlled Study of Myoblast Transplantation.
 Circulation 2008;117:1189-200.

 Presented by Dr. Philippe Menasche at the American Heart Association Annual Scientific Sessions, Chicago, IL, November.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound

 Keywords: Coronary Artery Disease, Myocardial Infarction, Quality Control, Ventricular Function, Left, Biopsy, Myocardium, Cell- and Tissue-Based Therapy, Thigh, Dobutamine, Quality of Life, Myoblasts, Skeletal, Cardiomyopathies, Heart Failure, Medical Futility, Confidence Intervals, Questionnaires, Coronary Artery Bypass, Echocardiography

 < Back to Listings